-You probably know that you can’t watch BBC iPlayer in Spain over the internet.
+You probably know that you can’t normally watch BBC iPlayer in Spain over the internet.
 Many English speaking people discover this fact very quickly after arriving in Spain.
 It actually includes all the major UK TV channels – BBC One, ITV Player, Channel 4 and Channel 5 all do exactly the same.
-The reason is that whenever you access any major website like the BBC it checks on your location by looking up the location of your IP address.
-The BBC only allow access to people physically located in the United Kingdom to use BBC iPlayer without restrictions.
-Your identity is effectively decided by the location you’re logging in from.
-It’s called geo-targeting and is the same technology which many sites use to determine what you see (or can’t see).
+The reason is that whenever you access any major website they check on your location by looking up the location of your IP address.
+The BBC and the others only allow access to people physically located in Britain to stream BBC iPlayer ITV, the archives and live TV from their site without restrictions.

-This is of course, very useful as it tailors your results to match your location.
+This is of course, very useful in this circumstance as it tailors your results to match your location.
 However this method is increasingly being used to deny or filter access to resources based on your location too.
-For instance most of the world’s largest media sites use this to ensure that only certain people can watch their sites.
+For instance most of the world’s largest streaming service providers use this to ensure that only certain people can watch their sites.

-So when I connect – ABC looks at my IP address, checks where it’s registered, and if it isn’t in the USA then I’ll get this message and nothing will work.
-The same thing happens for French sites, Spanish sites and of course the subject of this post – BBC iPlayer.
-Most media sites allow access to their domestic users and then block viewers from other countries.
-There are variations of course, some sites will allow partial free access to domestic users and full access to paying customers.
-This largely depends on whether it’s a commercial station or not.
+So when I connect – ABC looks at my network address, checks where it’s registered, and if it isn’t in the USA then I’ll get this message and nothing will work.
+The same thing happens for French sites, Spanish sites and of course the main subject of this post when trying to watch British TV.

 So basically in order to watch the BBC over the internet anywhere outside the UK you need to change your IP address.
 Unfortunately this isn’t possible whilst remaining connected to the internet.
 So instead you have to hide your real address and supply one based in the United Kingdom.
 With this ability you can forget about paying for cut down versions or patiently awaiting an overpriced BBC iPlayer app for international audiences.
 Yes you can stream UK TV over the internet without messing around with satellite TV or illegal internet TV stations.

 It sounds complicated but it really isn’t – here’s a video showing the process of accessing your favourite entertainment sites –

 So with a UK IP address then you can watch any UK only websites including BBC, ITV, Channel 4 and 5 etc. If you have a Sky account you can use it to watch the Sky Player application online too – you don’t need that expensive satellite TV honestly.
-It’s simple to use, extremely discrete (your connection is completely anonymised) and the primary use of this program is to encrypt your connection to keep it safe from hackers and Identity thieves (oh and the NSA and MI5 snoopers!).
+It’s simple to use, extremely discrete (your connection is completely anonymised) as the primary use of this program is to encrypt your connection to keep it safe from hackers and Identity thieves (oh and the NSA and MI5 snoopers!).

-If you want to unblock BBC iPlayer, all the UK TV stations and indeed media sites across the world then you need a VPN service (Virtual Private Network).
-Unfortunately the days of simply using a free BBC iPlayer proxy from the internet to watch one BBC or BBC Two channel are long gone, the vast majority of media sites are able to and actively block simple proxies.
-The simple fact is that a proxy server can be detected quite easily and most sites will block access, but they can’t see VPN servers.
+If you want to unblock BBC iPlayer, all the UK TV stations and indeed media sites across the world then you do need a VPN (Virtual Private Network).
+Unfortunately the days of simply using a free proxy from the internet to watch one BBC or BBC Two channel are long gone, the vast majority of media sites are able to and actively block simple proxies.
+The simple fact is that a proxy server can be detected quite easily and most sites will block access, but they can’t actually detect VPN servers.